sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerDesktopGroup.md

   * DesktopsNeverRegistered (System.Int32) The number of machines in the desktop group that have never registered with the current site.

-  * DesktopsPreparing (System.Int32) The number of machines in the desktop group whose PvD disk image is being prepared.
+  * DesktopsPreparing (System.Int32) This property is no longer supported.

   * DesktopsUnregistered (System.Int32) The number of machines in the desktop group that are currently unregistered.